wghost/UPKUtils/doc/PatchUPK_Readme.txt

 OBJECT=XGStrategyAI.GetAltWeapon:KEEP
 OBJECT=XGStrategyAI.GetAltWeapon:MOVE
 OBJECT=XGStrategyAI.GetAltWeapon:AUTO
+OBJECT=XGStrategyAI.GetAltWeapon:INPL
 If specifier is empty, KEEP is assumed.
 KEEP provides a most safest behavior: write operations will be performed inside specified scope only.
 It means, if data chunk exceeds object's size, write operation will fail.
 MOVE specifier forces object data move before applying any changes.
 AUTO specifier allows program to auto-move/resize object when needed.
+INPL specifier works similar to AUTO, but resizes object in-place instead of moving it.
 Note that modifiers themselves do not make any changes: they work when you start to write actual data.

 -----------------------------------------------------------------------------------------------------------------